viaacode/documentation-jekyll/docs/instroom/sip_specification/SIP Structure/4_structure_bag.md

 ***Requirements***

 - A bag MUST be a compressed archive file.
-- A bag MUST contain a *bagit.txt* file.
+- A bag MUST contain a `bagit.txt` file.
-- A bag MUST contain a *manifest-md5.txt* file.
+- A bag MUST contain a `manifest-md5.txt` file.

+<mark class="miel">Deze hieronder is zinloos als requirement, of toch hier, want je kan dat toch niet controleren.
+Beperk je tot wat software wel of niet nodig heeft.
+Hard constrainst dus.
+En gaat dit niet over de SIP ipv de Bag?
+Lijkt mij wel nuttig om informatief te vermelden, bv. in de intro of de directory structure. </mark>

 - A bag MUST contain content from only one particular CP and MUST NOT contain content from different CPs.
-- A bag MUST contain a */data* directory.
+- A bag MUST contain a `/data` directory.
 - The contents of a bag MUST be character-encoded according to UTF-8.
 - A bag SHOULD be a ZIP or TAR file.
-- A bag MAY contain a *bag-info.txt* file.
+- A bag MAY contain a `bag-info.txt` file.

 ***Example***